OpenCOVID19CoughCheck/CoughCheckApp/Terms_of_Use.md

 The Application will access and and send a request to OpenHumans to store the following data: Your cough audio data, age, biological sex, weight, height, condition (“common flu (suspected)“, “common flu (confirmed via test)” , “COVID-19 (suspected)“, “COVID-19 (confirmed via test)"), number of days since condition, additional symptoms (diarrhea, asthma, other respiratory diseases (e.g. cystic fibrosis), allergies, medication, lifestyle, cardiovascular disease, blood pressure, fever, temperature, heart rate, headache, muscle ache, chills, sore throat, congestion, tightness in chest, difficulty breathing, diabetes, cancer, previous organ transplant, HIV or an impaired immune system, other long-term condition).
 Not all of them are mandatory to effectively send the data for Machine/Deep Learning model training.

-If the original data is publicly shared in Open Humans by The Application user, this data and/or a resulting report may be publicly shared by The Application.
+If the original data is publicly shared in the Open Humans repository by The Application user, this data and/or a resulting report may be publicly shared by The Application.
 Furthermore, other information (e.g. username) associated with the public data in Open Humans may be associated with a public report shared by The Application.

 # Disclaimers